johnbillion/query-monitor/CONTRIBUTING.md

    - `npm run bump:major` for a major release (1.2.3 => 2.0.0)
 1. Commit the version number changes
 1. `git push origin develop`
-1. Wait until (and ensure that) [the build on Travis CI](https://travis-ci.org/johnbillion/query-monitor/builds) passes
+1. Wait until (and ensure that) [the build passes](https://github.com/johnbillion/query-monitor/actions)
 1. `git checkout master`
 1. `git merge develop`
 1. `git push origin master`
 1. `git tag <version>` where `<version>` is the new version number
 1. `git push origin --tags`

+### Post Release

-Pushing a tag to GitHub triggers a build on Travis CI which deploys the release to the WordPress.org Plugin Directory.
+Publishing a release on GitHub triggers an action which deploys the release to the WordPress.org Plugin Directory.
 No need to touch Subversion.

-### Post Release

 Note that the corresponding milestone on GitHub gets automatically closed via [ProBot semver](https://github.com/apps/probot-semver).
 New milestones are automatically created for the next major, minor, and patch releases where appropriate.